nuxeo/doc.nuxeo.com-content/src/studio/nuxeo-studio/working-in-view-designer.md

 You can access the Studio Designer from the link displayed next to your Nuxeo Studio project name.

-The Studio Designer screen enables you to :
+The Studio Designer screen enables you to:
 - Configure your [UI]({{page version='' space='studio' page='ui-designer'}})
 - Configure your [Resources]({{page version='' space='studio' page='resources-designer'}})
 - Choose your [Editor]({{page page='main-view'}})